wtbril/hello-world/README.md

 # hello-world
-Trying Github for the first time
+Trying Github the first time
 Great that there is this kind of platforms out there.